 The Golden Bud pass for $150 per person includes 3-nights camping – Friday, Saturday and Sunday nights – at the Showgrounds plus entry to all MardiGrass events!
-There will be more camping sites available on the weekend.
-Due to the huge number of campers at the Showgrounds during the MardiGrass Weekend we recommend that you do NOT bring pets, however owners may do so at your own risk.
+You may also purchase camping sites & MardiGrass tickets on arrival.

 Croftons Retreat 360 Croftons Rd, Nimbin (02) 6689 0030

 Grey Gum Lodge, 2 High St, Nimbin, (02) 6689 1713

 Nimbin Rocks Retreat 1597 Nimbin Rd, Goolmangar (02) 6689 9350